Real name: Bruce Wayne

 - Older and Wiser: Batman plus decades more of experience.
 It makes him way, way scarier than before.
-As in, the time travel episode of Justice League Unlimited has him unsettling his younger self and a 50-year-old Static.
+As in, Justice League Unlimited features him unsettling his younger self and a 50-year-old Static.
 Bruce may an old man now, but he still knows how to handle villains.

 - Old Master: He regularly chides Terry for not listening to him, often when Terry falls into the same sorts of traps as he did in his early cape-wearing days.

 - Other Me Annoys Me: In "Out of the Past", Terry takes Bruce to see Batman: The Musical for his birthday.
-Bruce considers it an insult to his legacy and everything he stood for and outright accuses Terry of hating him for taking him to see it.
+Bruce considers it an insult to his legacy and everything he stood for.Bruce: You hate me, don't you?

 - Parental Substitute: He functions as this to Terry in the sense of a mentor, and also the fact that his real father is dead.
 This lasts until the reveal that he is Terry's real father because of a crazy governmental genetics program.

-- Post-Victory Collapse: In the first episode, he helps Terry fight off the Jokerz... but then needs help getting back to Wayne Manor for his medicine and falls asleep in his chair right after taking it.
+- Post-Victory Collapse: In Rebirth, Part 1, he helps Terry fight off the Jokerz... but then needs help getting back to Wayne Manor for his medicine and falls asleep in his chair right after taking it.